eProsima/vulcanexus/docs/rst/tutorials/core/qos/mutable/mutable.rst

 ---------------------

 Ownership Strength Policy is mutable, but Ownership Policy is not.
 Then, we need to configure EXCLUSIVE_OWNERSHIP_POLICY to all participants before running the ROS nodes.
-To do that, create a new xml file in the oot of the workspace:
+To do that, create a new xml file in the root of the workspace:

 .. code-block:: bash